A Large and Diverse Arabic Corpus for Language Modeling: Corpora

 \subsection{ArabicWeb16}

-ArabicWeb16 is a web crawl of a large number of Arabic web-pages with significant coverage of both \gls{MSA} and \gls{DA}~\cite{Suwaileh2016}.
-The corpus comprises over 150 million web-pages crawled over the month of January 2016, and is covering a wide variety of domains and dialects.
-It contains many forums, including question-answer sites given as seeds, as well as many informational pages such as Wikipedia, which can usefully support question-answering research.
-Table~\ref{tab:arabicweb16} shows the distribution of dialects and domains used in this corpus.
+ArabicWeb16 is a web crawl of a large number of Arabic web-pages with extensive coverage of both \gls{MSA} and \gls{DA}~\cite{Suwaileh2016}.
+The corpus consists of more than 150 million web-pages crawled during the month of January 2016 and spans a wide range of disciplines and dialects.
+It has several forums, including seeded question-answer sites, and numerous informational pages, such as Wikipedia, that can be used to promote questions-answering research.
+Table~\ref{tab:arabicweb16} depicts the distribution of dialects and domains used in this corpus.